 Job Boards – Browse job boards like Indeed.com to find jobs and new projects.

 Inactive Clients – Follow up with inactive clients or previous clients that you haven’t spoken to in a while.
-Send them an eMail and ask how they are doing with their home cleaning needs.
+Send them an eMail or text and ask how they are doing with their home cleaning needs.
 Reconnect by being helpful and showing them that you care about them as a client.
 A simple way to do this is with a monthly newsletter.

 Business Leads – Follow up with potential clients you’ve met at networking events or conferences.
 Ask about their company or project and how you can help them.
 You can offer some small form of help such as giving feedback or tips on their project.
 The important thing is to build a relationship with them.